KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 The labels of genomes are composed of **G**enus and **spe**cies name `Gspe` and an index, which serves only as a distinction of the different sequencing projects.
 The full list of genomes considered in this study is in the table [tables/download_table.tsv](tables/download_table.tsv).

-## Development

-**What should be in this repository:**
+**What is in this repository:**

 - scripts for downloading, processing and analyzing asexual genomes
-- a small table of analyzed asexual genomes, their code names and urls for downloading
+- a table of analyzed asexual genomes, their code names and urls for downloading
-- one big table -> an overview of all the asexual genomes
-- other small summary tables of computationally intensive tasks
+- summary tables of the results
-- the paper

 The analysis is automated using [snakemake](https://snakemake.readthedocs.io/en/stable/), tested with version `4.8.0`.
 The scripts for analysis are combination of `bash`, `R` anf `python`.